The Cheater’s Secret to Writing Radio Spots That Convert: Talk to the Salespeople

 We talk with the salespeople.
 Okay, we go a bit further than that.
 We harass the salespeople.
 We listen in on their phone calls.
 We follow them on sales appointments.
 We even take them out to lunch.
 That’s because a good salesperson has nuggets of information we’d never find anywhere else.
 Outside salespeople and on-the-floor or over-the-phone customer service reps work in the trenches.
 They talk directly to customers and always have a honed, tried-and-true sales pitch forged through countless interactions.

-A good salesperson will always tell us:
+A good salesperson will always tell us everything we need for writing radio spots that get response:

 - How to overcome objections